riceissa/breathing/doc.md

 - Vipul Naik helped me understand some key things about the biology of respiration.
 In particular, he was the one who figured out that having a low CO~2~ means pH is more sensitive to slight fluctuations in CO~2~ levels. also for reading drafts of this document and giving me feedback. most of the things in this document i wrote up while discussing it with vipul.
 - DD: introduced me to JA. he was also a catalyst for me figuring out my circadian rhythm, but that's a whole separate topic.
 - JA: my breathing coach; helped me get set up on the capnotrainer, and helped me through the whole biofeedback process.
-- PL: was generous enough to spend an hour talking to me about capnometer stuff.
+- PL: was generous enough to spend an hour talking to me about capnometer stuff and responding to an email.

 # References {.unnumbered}